 Instead, several organizations aim to extend the life cycle of lingerie, while also helping women in need and raising global awareness of the benefits of salvaging and repurposing textile waste.

 True&Co donates extra inventory and samples to many of these charitable institutions — but you can do the same.
 Before clearing out your intimates wardrobe, choose among these meaningful and sensible donation options.
-Ready to restock?
-Take our Fit Quiz to determine the best new bras to replace the ones you’ve contributed to those in need.

 Free The Girls